adblockplus/wentral/README.md

 ### Visualizing model performance

-If you add `--visualizations-path` (`-z`) option to `wbm` run, an additional visualization folder is generated.
+If you add `--visualizations-path` (`-z`) option to benchmark run, an additional visualization folder is generated.
 The folder will contain `index.html`, some JavaScript and JSON and lots of images.
 The UI can be viewed locally with `python -m http.server` or hosted at a more serious webserver, or cloud static hosting like Amazon S3 or Google Cloud Storage.
 Then just point your browser to `index.html`.

 There are two sections in the visualization UI: screenshots and detections.